Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-Currently, this feature supports Confluence, Opsgenie, and Bitbucket.
+Currently, this feature supports Confluence, Opsgenie, Bitbucket, Github, and Gitlab.
 Support for additional third-party tools is coming soon!

 Before you begin

-Many of the tasks involved, including connecting tools to a Jira site, creating a new Jira project, and linking work can only be performed by Jira administrators.
+Many of the tasks involved, including integrating tools with a site, creating a new project, and connecting tools to a project can only be performed by Jira admins.

 Connect your toolchain

-For more information on connecting specific tools, see the following:
+For more information on integrations, see the following:

 Create a project

-Create a project and select the Make it a connected project option.
+Create a project and select the “Connect work across your tools” option.